g-lok/gs-dotfiles/README.md

 1. Changes your desktop wallpaper (optional) - I'm sure you like yours, but I think mine is better.
 1. Installs Oh-My-Zsh with plugins to make your shell experience real nice.
 1. Uses [Starship](https://starship.rs/) to manage your command prompt.
 Don't like my over the top, ostentatious CLI?
 Pick another one, or make your own, it's not hard.
-1. Uses `mise` to install and manage programming languages, tooling, packages, build systems, etc.
+1. Uses `mise` to install and manage programming languages, tooling, packages, environments, projects, build systems, etc.
 1. Includes AI tools like Opencode and Windsurf.
-I don't feed the clankers though, and I judge humanity for falling for this obvious trap.
+I don't feed the clankers though, and I judge humanity harshly for falling for this obvious trap.
 1. Gives me a lot of agitation to maintain.
 I HATE complicated Bash scripting, it is seriously heartburn inducing.
 I did this all for you, so you can thank me later with beer and Prilosec.

 ## TODO